Mortgage-Free Retirement: Is It Really Your Best Move?

 According to the Federal Reserve’s Survey of Consumer Finances, approximately 38% of homeowners aged 65-74 still carry mortgage debt, a significant increase from previous generations.
 This trend reflects changing attitudes toward retirement debt and more complex financial considerations in today’s economy.

-Why More People Are Considering to Pay Off Their Mortgage Before Retirement
+Why More People Are Considering Paying Off Their Mortgage Before Retirement

 The decision to pay off your mortgage before retirement is deeply personal, influenced by both financial and emotional factors.
 Let's explore the various pros and cons of paying off a mortgage that can help guide your decision-making process.